Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

-# Build a multiplayer VR app that works in realtime - in less than 10 minutes.
+# Building a multiplayer realtime VR app - in less than 10 minutes.

-#### No prior knowledge of VR necessary!

-Okay so I'm done making the title sound fancy, now let's build a fancy VR app that will serve as your beginning step for building Virtual Reality apps which also work in realtime.

-I made this app for a talk at [Front-end connect](http://frontend-con.io/) conference but I later realized that it would serve as a great getting-started guide as well.
-So here we go!
+#### Never worked with VR?
+This is for you.

+Virtual Reality has come to level where it does not need any introduction, at least in the developer circles.
+However, how can one develop VR apps is still a mystery for web developers which essentially forms a major portion of all software developers.
+This is mainly because most of the existing VR ecosystems are closed which prevents developers from freely exploring the existing VR apps and play around with the code.
+Even if it weren't closed sourced, the tech stack required for building traditional VR apps is pretty complex and a web developer would rather not venture into that direction.

+In this tutorial, we'll learn about a breaking new API that lets you build VR with a web developer's existing tech stack.
+Let's dive right in!

 #### What will we build?

 <img src="https://raw.githubusercontent.com/pluralsight/guides/master/images/aed2ea6f-915d-40a5-9f99-cdd457572b29.jpg-large" width="750" height="500" />

-By the end of this tutorial, you'll have an app similar to the one seen in the above picture.
-It will have a basic VR scene where multiple users can connect to your app from their mobile phones by simply hitting a URL on their mobile browsers.
-We'll use only open sourced frameworks for implementing this application, thus at no point you have to pay.
+By the end of this tutorial, you will have a VR app similar to the one seen in the above picture.
+It will have a basic VR scene where multiple users can connect to your app from their mobile phones by simply hitting a URL on their mobile phone's browsers.
+We'll use only open source technologies and frameworks for implementing this application, thus at no point you are expected to pay and you will be able to find numerous resources for extended research/learning.

 For every user who joins your application, a new avatar will appear in your VR scene which will rotate/move in realtime according to the movement of the user's phone in real life.

-You might wanna go through a basic A-Frame tutorial to understand it better since this tutorial will skip over a few basic details.
+This app was made for a talk at [Front-end connect](http://frontend-con.io/) conference but I later realized that it would serve as a great getting-started guide for both VR and realtime, separately as technologies as well as implemented together like in this one.

 #### What will we use?

-We'll use [WebVR](https://webvr.info/), which allows us to build Virtual Reality applications that are accessible directly on the web, thus completely eliminating heavy downloads and installs.
+As mentioned before, we wish to access VR directly in the browsers, without having to download anything.
+We shall use [WebVR](https://webvr.info/) to achieve this.
+WebVR is a web framework allows us to build Virtual Reality applications that are accessible directly on the web, thus completely eliminating heavy downloads and installs as well making Virtual Reality device independent.

 <img src="https://raw.githubusercontent.com/pluralsight/guides/master/images/24413ad4-4f09-4b66-a592-689bdc49c428.png" width="350" height="350" />

-However, building applications directly in WebVR is a bit complex since it requires knowledge of WebGL, etc. Hence, to make it simpler for web developers to be able to build VR apps, Mozilla's VR team built a framework on top of WebVR, called [A-Frame](aframe.io).
+However, building applications directly in WebVR is a bit complex since it requires the knowledge of WebGL, etc and since we brought VR to the web, there should be a way for Web developers to be able to build VR apps without much complexity.
+Hence, Mozilla's VR team built a framework on top of WebVR, called [A-Frame](aframe.io).
+A-Frame completely eliminates WebVR's boilerplate code and allows developers to build VR apps with something as simple as HTML.

 <img src="https://raw.githubusercontent.com/pluralsight/guides/master/images/78806784-3ab1-46d1-8fe9-b4020821c78b.png" width="400" height="250" />

-Next, we'll use [deepstream](https://deepstreamhub.com/) to implement all the realtime functionality.
-It provides an open realtime server that provides features like PubSub and data-sync.
+Further, we'll use [deepstream.io](https://deepstreamhub.com/) to implement all the realtime functionality in the application. deepstream.io is an open realtime server that provides features like PubSub and data-sync.
 Out of it's five major features - records, RPCs, events, presence and listening- we shall extensively make use presence and records in this tutorial.
-More on this further down the tutorial.
+In my opinion, deepstream provides a very easy way to add realtime functionality to your existing applications.
+It is also available as a hosted version, called deepstreamHub.

 ![deepstream logo](https://raw.githubusercontent.com/pluralsight/guides/master/images/b72cd656-c2f8-488b-b8c6-4916e69a3f91.png)